 • “The ER is for emergencies: a child that’s short of breath, [showing] symptoms of dehydration like they’re not making tears or an infant with sunken eyes or a sunken fontanel— the ‘soft spot’ — or a child that’s lethargic, not interested in playing or eating or ‘off.’

 • “ The ER is for broken bones or a concern that someone has broken a bone.
 One of the classic things is if it’s a lower extremity and they can’t bear weight.
 You’re better off going to the ER because they can get an orthopedic consult.
-If someone has an injury and there’s a lot of swelling and pain and they can still walk on it or move it, it might be a good thing for an urgent care.
+If someone has an injury and there’s a lot of swelling and pain and they can still walk on it or move it, it might be a good thing for them to visit an urgent care facility.
 They can do X-rays on the spot and simple casting of something that’s a small fracture.
 It is better to know traffic accident tips or consulting a car accident lawyer and knowing what to do legally would be of help during emergencies.

 • “If someone has low back pain for a few months and it’s a bad flare-up, start with a talk with their primary care.
 Most low back pain doesn’t need to be dealt with in an ER unless there’s severe loss of sensation, bowel/bladder function or inability to walk.

 • According to the top rated medical lawyer, “Urgent care is when you can’t get into your primary.

 • “I reassure my patients that if they’re still eating, drinking, peeing, pooping and playing, they’ll probably be OK, even if there’s a fever.
 As long as they’re drinking and not lethargic, we can see them tomorrow.
 Kids will have fevers, snotty noses and throw up.
 Those who are wheezing and asthmatic, that can be an emergency.